fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Saul agreed, and they carried on.
 On their way, they asked directions from some maidens carrying water.
 They were told to go in the direction of the mountain.
 Here, a vast crowd was waiting for the Prophet Samuel.
 When Saul set eyes on him, he instantly recognized him as a prophet by his holy mien.
 Samuel also recognized Saul as the king that Allah had chosen for them.
 Saul greeted the prophet respectfully.
 When he asked about his missing donkeys, Samuel told him not to worry, his donkeys were already on their way to his father's farm.

 He then told Saul that Allah had chosen him as the king of the children of Israel.
 His duty would be to take charge of their affairs, to unite them under one banner, and to protect them from their enemies.
 If he carried out Allah's commands, he would be given victory.
 Saul was surprised by this sudden honor offered to him.
 It was also a heavy responsibility.
 He protested to the prophet that he was of the Children of Benjamin, the least famous of the tribes of Jacob; he did not know anything of leadership or kingship and had no wealth.
 Samuel told him that it was the will of Allah that he should be the king, that he should thank Allah for His favor and be strong in faith.

+### Battle against Goliath and Philistines

+Taking Saul by the hand, Samuel led him to the children of Israel, but they insisted on a direct sign from Allah.
+Prophet Samuel told them to go outside the city to see the sign, which they did.
+Allah revealed:

+    "Have you not thought about the group of children of Israel after (the time of ) Moses?
+When they said to a Prophet of theirs: "Appoint for us a king and we will fight in Allah's Way."

+    He said: "Would you then refrain from fighting, if fighting was prescribed for you?"

+    They said: "Why should we not fight in Allah's Way while we have been driven out of our homes and our children (families have been taken as captives)?"

+    But when fighting was ordered for them, they turned away, all except a few of them.
+And Allah is All-Aware of the Zalimeen (polytheists, and wrongdoers).

+    And their Prophet (Samuel) said to them: "Indeed Allah has appointed Saul as a king over you."

+    They said: "How can he be a king over us when we are better fitted than him for the kingdom, and he has not been given enough wealth."

+    He said: "Verily, Allah has chosen him above you and has increased him abundantly in knowledge and stature.
+And Allah grants His Kingdom to whom He wills.
+And Allah is All-Sufficient for His creatures' needs, All-Knower."

+    And their Prophet (Samuel) said to them: "Verily!
+The sign of His kingdom is that there shall come to you At Tabut (a wooden box), wherein is Sakinah (peace and reassurance) from your Lord and a remnant of that which Moses and Aaron left behind, carried by the angels.
+Verily, in this is a sign for you if you are indeed believers."

+    Then when Saul set out with the army, he said: "Verily!
+Allah will try you by a river.
+So whoever drinks thereof, he is not of me, and whoever tastes it not, he is of me, except him who takes thereof in the hollow of his hand."

+    Yet, they drank thereof, all, except a few of them.
+So when he had crossed it (the river), he and those who believed with him, they said: "We have no power on this day against Goliath and his hosts."

+    But those who knew with certainty that they were to meet their Lord, said: "How often a small group overcame a mighty host by Allah's Leave?"
+And Allah is with the patient.

+    And when they advanced to meet Goliath and his forces, they invoked.
+"Our Lord!
+Pour forth on us patience and make us victorious over the disbelieving people."
+(Ch 2:246-250)

+Saul set about organizing his army with strong faith and wisdom.
+He ordered that only men free from responsibilities should join.
+Those engaged in building homes, men who were about to be married and those occupied with business should not join.

+After establishing a well-trained army, he decided to put them to the test.
+He told them that along the route they would pass a river where they should drink enough water to quench their thirst but not more than that.
+To his disappointment, he discovered the majority of them drank more water than they should have.
+He discharged them for disobedience and kept only the few who had obeyed him, as they were the ones who proved their sincerity.
+This resulted in a split in the army, but he was not bothered.
+He believed in quality and not numbers; better a small band of true believers he could rely on than a huge army of unreliable men.

+Saul's men sighted the enemy on the other side of the river.
+Their opponents appeared physically strong and were armed with better weapons.
+They were led by the mighty warrior Goliath (Galut), known for his huge build and brute strength.
+A great number of Saul's men ran away on seeing this strong force.
+The small band that remained was willing to fight, whatever the outcome, for they had heard that there had been many incidents in the past in which Allah had caused a small force to defeat a larger one.

 </details>